This may be what causes foot fetishes, says science.

 1. Scientists might have discovered where the roots of foot fetishes begin.

-Over the years significant studies have been undertaken into the mysterious workings of the brain and sometimes scientists have come up with answers to questions they didn’t even know they were asking.
-One Neuroscientist believes his studies into phantom limb syndrome have offered up and explanation for foot fetishism.
+Over the years, significant studies have been undertaken into the mysterious workings of the brain and sometimes scientists have come up with answers to questions they didn’t even know they were asking.
+One neuroscientist believes his studies into phantom limb syndrome have offered up and explanation for foot fetishism.

 When a limb is lost the brain can rewire itself so that the person feels as though their missing limb is still there.
-That’s fascinating enough, but what’s even more amazing is that Ramachandran discovered that in many cases people who had lost feet reported that their phantom foot felt ‘sexy’ and could gain sexual pleasure and even orgasm from physically stimulating the space where a foot should be or simply thinking about and focussing on their phantom foot.
+That’s fascinating enough, but what’s even more amazing is that Ramachandran discovered that in many cases people who had lost feet reported that their phantom foot felt ‘sexy’ and could gain sexual pleasure and even orgasm from physically stimulating the space where a foot should be or simply thinking about and focusing on their phantom foot.